ttsepina/classes/MAE148/Markdown Instructions/VMware.md

 The AI model works via behavioral cloning.
 In order to collect data for it, we need to drive the car in the virtual environment.

-Enter the donkey virtual environment with the command:
+From a terminal, enter the donkey virtual environment with the command:
 ```
 conda activate donkey
 ```